yukthaayyagari/YukthaAyyagari_BSE_Template_Portfolio/index.md

 # Modifications
 ----------------------------

+<iframe width="560" height="315" src="https://www.youtube.com/embed/QGX3tDZsAwU?si=x2I9vTJRT5KselOJ&amp;start=35" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 After researching possible modifications for my lanterns, I became interested in voice commands.
 I imagined the lanterns to be similar to planets, so another modification I wanted to create was to add to these starry night stars.
 So that’s how I created my modification: voice-automated LED stars.

 By using an Arduino UNO, and the DFRobot Voice Module Device, I can turn on, turn off, and change the LEDs to seven different colors.
 These LED strips are all stuck on these handmade stars which are wired together using an Arduino.

-DEMO:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/QGX3tDZsAwU?si=1WVvgTEczR-Gya4d&amp;start=35" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 What I Used: